Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+X Sandcastle Lives!
+This update sorts through more issues with resource distribution, adds a new distribution feature, and introduces a new Sandcastle part!

+Sandcastle
+- Buffalo Bulldozer (Advanced Exploration): Tired of building bases on a hill?
+Need a level landing pad?
+Then the Buffalo Bulldozer is for you!
+The bulldozer lets you create regolith mounds on which you to place your bases and vessels.
+These regolith mounds aren't parts; they're static meshes attached to the terrain itself.
+Regolith mounds can be created without kerbal intervention, but those with the RepairSkill (stock Engineers have it) can reduce the time it takes to create a regolith mound.
+The more skilled the kerbal, and the more kerbals working on the project, the less time it takes.

+1.26.4
+- WBT Update
+- Classic Stock templates update - thanks JadeOfMaar! :)
+- You now have the option to distribute shared resources with the vessel during each distribution cycle.
+You can enable it by setting the "Shares resources with vessel" option.

+Templates
+- Power Distributor: Available for the Chuckwagon and Conestoga, the Power Distributor takes ElectricCharge stored in the part and distributes it throughout the vessel.
+It works best with resource distribution turned on, the distributor set to consume ElectricCharge, and the "Shares resources with vessel" option set to Yes.
+This allows a remote power station to generate power and spread it throughout vessels and bases in the vicinity.

 1.26.3
 - Updated BARIS support dll.
 - Gold Strike drills can now extract all resources in the biome as if they had a built-in Prospector.